-With summer coming to an end in Mount Hope, now is an ideal time to get ahead on air conditioner maintenance.
+With summer winding down in Beckley, now is a good time to get ahead on air conditioner maintenance.

-If you haven’t washed it lately, it could be blocked with mud and yard waste.
-This buildup can limit your unit’s efficiency and cause it to break down.
-Or wear it down faster.
+If you haven’t taken care of it lately, it could be blocked with mud and yard refuse.
+This accumulation can reduce your unit’s efficiency and cause it to malfunction.
+Or make it wear out sooner.

-We suggest having your air conditioning system professionally tuned-up annually.
+We suggest having your air conditioning system professionally serviced once a year.
 Why?
-Clean equipment can be more energy efficient, which could save you money on energy bills.
+A clean unit can be more energy efficient, which could save you money on energy bills.

-Regular AC maintenance also helps our technicians discover and handle small issues before they develop into expensive problems.
+Routine AC maintenance also helps our technicians locate and address slight issues before they turn into costly problems.

 Related: How to Keep Your Air Conditioner from Failing